rzzzwilson/notify/README.rst

     sudo apt-get install python-tk

-I believe that is also true under Mac OSX.
+I believe that is also the case under Mac OSX.

 This current solution has a better chance of working on more platforms.
 It definitely works under OSX.
 It works under Ubuntu.
 Maybe it